History of geodesy: Ancient India

 While the textual evidence has not survived, the precision of the constants used in pre-Greek Vedanga models, and the model's accuracy in predicting the Moon and Sun's motion for Vedic rituals, probably came from direct astronomical observations.
 The cosmographic theories and assumptions in ancient India likely developed independently and in parallel, but these were influenced by some unknown quantitative Greek astronomy text in the medieval era.

-With the spread of Hellenistic culture in the east, Hellenistic astronomy filtered eastwards to ancient India where its profound influence became apparent in the early centuries AD.
-The Greek concept of an Earth surrounded by the spheres of the planets and that of the fixed stars, vehemently supported by astronomers like Varāhamihira and Brahmagupta, strengthened the astronomical principles.
-Some ideas were found possible to preserve, although in altered form.
+By the mid-first millennium CE, the spherical model of the Earth (Bhoogola) had become a central tenet of the Siddhantic astronomical tradition.
+Rather than a static concept, it was utilized as a functional tool for calculating planetary positions, solar eclipses, and lunar phases.

+The Pañcasiddhāntikā, a 6th-century compilation by the astronomer Varāhamihira, synthesized earlier astronomical systems and explicitly utilized a spherical Earth model to standardize coordinates and calculate the timing of planetary conjunctions.

+The Siddhantic Tradition

+The Siddhantic tradition was characterized by a unique synthesis of indigenous observational practices and technical astronomical models.
+While Indian astronomy developed its own distinct trigonometric framework—notably the early use of sine functions (jya)—scholars have identified the integration of Hellenistic mathematical models into the Siddhantic corpus starting in the early centuries of the Common Era.
+This period of intellectual exchange, evidenced by the adoption of specific geometric parameters and terminology (such as lipta), enabled Indian astronomers to refine their calculations of planetary motion while maintaining an independent cosmological framework.

 Aryabhata

 The Indian astronomer and mathematician Aryabhata (476–550 CE) was a pioneer of mathematical astronomy on the subcontinent.
 He describes the Earth as being spherical and says that it rotates on its axis, among other places in his Sanskrit magnum opus, Āryabhaṭīya.
 Aryabhatiya is divided into four sections: Gitika, Ganitha ("mathematics"), Kalakriya ("reckoning of time") and Gola ("celestial sphere").
 The discovery that the Earth rotates on its own axis from west to east is described in Aryabhatiya (Gitika 3,6; Kalakriya 5; Gola 9,10).
 For example, he explained the apparent motion of heavenly bodies as only an illusion (Gola 9), with the following simile:

 Just as a passenger in a boat moving downstream sees the stationary (trees on the river banks) as traversing upstream, so does an observer on earth see the fixed stars as moving towards the west at exactly the same speed (at which the earth moves from west to east.)

 In the Aryabhatiya, Aryabhata also estimates the circumference of the Earth.
 He gives this as 4967 Yojana and its diameter as 1581 1/24 yojana.
 The length of a Yojana varies considerably between sources (3.5 - 15 km); if a yojana is taken to be 8 km (4.97097 miles) the formula offers a circumference of 39736 km, close to the current equatorial value of 40075 km.